leeway-academy/priority-inbox/README.md

 1. Build the configuration into a database (Nothing fancy, SQLite should do fine)
 2. Provide a GUI for the configuration/operation
 3. Create a Chrome extension to add/remove people from particular senders lists directly from GMail
+4. Bring fetching times into the script (In order to have just one cronjob instead of three).